Yubico/webauthn-recovery-extension/README.md

     authenticator.

- 1. Invalidate the credential identified by `revokedCredId` and all recovery credentials associated with it.
+ 1. Invalidate the credential identified by `revokedCredId` and all recovery credentials associated with it (i.e., delete `recoveryStates[revokedCredId]`).
 This step and the registration of the new credential SHOULD be performed as an atomic operation.

  1. It is RECOMMENDED to send the user an e-mail or similar notification about